 Objective 4.2: Create an annual stipend to be awarded to researchers investigating topics related to Queer neuropsychology.

-Strategy: QNS Research Chair will work with the executive committee to determine criteria for research stipend eligibility.
+Strategy: QNS Research Chair will work with the Executive Board to determine criteria for research stipend eligibility.

 Strategy: Create an application for neuropsychologists and neuropsychology trainees to apply for funding.

 Strategy: QNS Research Chair will develop fundraising activities to fund the stipend.

 Priority Five: Engage in local, national, and international advocacy efforts to further the health and quality of life of Queer individuals.

 Vision Statement: Become a leader in national and international Queer advocacy.